The 20 Best Laryngeal Cleft Doctors Near Me in Washington, US

 Offers Telehealth

 David Timme, MD, specializes in otolaryngology, including the medical and surgical management and treatment of patients with disorders of the ear, nose, throat, and related structures of the head and neck.Dr.
 Timme places a strong emphasis on listening carefully to each patient in order to obtain a thoughtful and accurate diagnosis.
 He offers care that is tailored to each patient in accordance with the latest technology and accepted medical standards.Dr.
 Timme is a member of the American Academy of Otolaryngology - Head and Neck Surgery, American Academy of Otolaryngic Allergy and American Medical Association.
 Dr. Timme is rated as an Experienced provider by MediFind in the treatment of Laryngeal Cleft.
-His top areas of expertise are Infant Hearing Loss, Tinnitus, Dry Mouth, Sialadenitis, and Tissue Biopsy.
+He is also highly rated in 39 other conditions, according to our data.
+His clinical expertise encompasses Infant Hearing Loss, Tinnitus, Dry Mouth, Sialadenitis, and Tissue Biopsy.
+Dr. Timme is board certified in American Board Of Otolaryngology.
+Dr. Timme is currently accepting new patients.

 Experienced in Laryngeal Cleft